-- Launch PowerPoint 2010.
-Most of the time, PowerPoint will open with a new slide in a presentation that you may use in this tutorial – alternatively, you can open any existing presentation and navigate to the slide where you want to add an Action button.
+- Launch PowerPoint 2010 for Windows.
+Most of the time, PowerPoint will open with a new slide in a presentation that you may use in this tutorial.
+Alternatively, you can open any existing presentation and navigate to the slide where you want to add an Action button.

 Figure 1: Action Buttons category within the Shapes gallery

 - In the Shapes gallery, the last category is called Action Buttons (highlighted in red in Figure 1, above) in which you will find 12 variants of Action Buttons that serve different, default purposes.
 While some Action Buttons sport icons that remind you of VCR style Play, Rewind, or Forward buttons, others include iconography for concepts such as Home, Sound, Help, Information, etc.

 - Click to select the Action Button of your choice, as shown in Figure 1 above.
 This will change the cursor to a cross hair as shown in Figure 2.